 As a solo artist, J-Hope has always shown his skills as a rapper and dancer.
-But with “Daydream,” he’s showing us a different side of him and it is one of the best Kpop solo tracks of all time.
+But with “Daydream,” he’s showing us a different side of himself, and it is one of the best K-pop solo tracks of all time.
 The song is more mellow and introspective, with J-Hope singing about his dreams and aspirations.
-It’s a moving track that will stay with you long after you’ve heard it.
+It’s a moving track that will stay long after you’ve heard it.
 The rapper shows off his vocal skills in this track, and the lyrics are both introspective and aspirational.
 If you’re looking for a moving track to add to your playlist, look no further than “Daydream.”

 CL – Hello Bitches

 CL is a very underrated rapper, and she expressed her style in this aggressive, loud, and powerful solo track.
 The music video has a lot happening and is filled with high energy.
 The song never feels static the more you hear it, and the more you watch the video, you are amazed by the editing, which does not leave you dizzy or confused.
 The choreography is fierce, and CL is at the center of every scene.
 The video showed the K-pop world that Kpop stars can indeed go global.

 Chungha – Gotta Go

 Chungha’s Gotta Go is a fun and catchy track for summertime listening.
 The song features a simple yet effective melody that will get stuck in your head.
 The lyrics are about a young woman trying to find her way in life and make her own decisions.
 Chungha’s powerful vocal performance is the song’s highlight, and she delivers a catchy and refreshing performance.